 - all WIPO publications; and

-- an IP librarian holding both Juris Doctor and Master of Intellectual Property Law degrees, with more than 20 years’ experience, who actively publishes articles on IP information and, as a member of the faculty, teaches courses in IP legal research and patent informatics.
+- an IP librarian holding both Juris Doctor and Master of Intellectual Property Law degrees, with more than 30 years of experience, who actively publishes articles on IP information and, as a member of the faculty, teaches courses in IP legal research and patent informatics.

 The Franklin Pierce Center for IP Global Resource Center

-- has collected IP materials on the research level for more than three decades;
+- has collected IP materials on the research level for 50 years;

 - includes approximately 13,000 print volumes dealing with IP, commerce, and technology;